Kayeee/HEMS/README.txt

   content_object = "SolarPVIn1"  #The unique_id of the asset the data is for
   data_type = "IncidentRadiation" #The type of data being posted value = 345

+#negative grid power net is a flat $0.03 per hour not matter what time of day